shyaradigital/Wedding_Invitation_Site/EXCEL_EXPORT_GUIDE.md

 ## Using the Exported Data

 The exported Excel file can be used for:
-- **Event Planning**: Track RSVP responses and attendance
+- **Event Planning**: Track RSVP responses and attendance counts
-- **Catering**: Use Menu Preference and Dietary Restrictions for meal planning
+- **Catering**: Use Menu Preference and attendee counts for meal planning
 - **Communication**: Use Phone and Email columns for sending updates
 - **Analytics**: Analyze response rates, device usage, and engagement
 - **Backup**: Keep a record of all guest information